In Depth (which means it gets a little long and very twisted around the original premise)

 Nobody really knows.
 It's just another one of those peculiar English slang words.
 Kind of like their use of 'bloody' to begin with.
 And how bloody old are the expressions?
 They've been saying variations of them for at least 500 years, and show no signs of stopping.
 They may have have passed into the slang vocabulary of the island after a plague, maybe based on the Queen so labeled, or something else entirely.
 Not even the English know.

 The most recent popular fascination of Vampires, or Vampyres as it is sometimes spelled, is driven by a series of fresh novels, a handful of new movies, several TV shows (including a vampire who was a police officer!), and a role-playing game that got way out of hand are all wrapped around the classic horror book with its big bat written by Bram Stoker from 1897, and the movie based on it made in 1931 starring Bela Lugosi as the Count when in human form.
-The 1922 outing with Max Schreck in Nosferatu had the vampyre as a deplorable creature, not dapper and well dressed at all.
+The 1922 outing with Max Schreck in Nosferatu (see link below) had the vampyre as a deplorable creature, not dapper and well dressed at all.
 If his Count Orlok had remained the image of the vampire, we wouldn't be talking about them now.

 There were vampires in popular lore before Stoker wrote his book and Lugosi put on his cape.
 However, those were often shapeless shadows or shambling corpses, kind of like Schreck's edition, having a blood drinker as a suave, even sexy shape-shifting man who oozed naughty innuendo now and terror later was beyond the ken of those whispering about vampires around the hearth before that.

 Besides just being a killer, the 'baddness' of the Vampire was at least threefold.
 The first was the veiled act of reversed sex roles seen in the traditional male vampire.
 Instead of the male giving a life giving fluid to the female as she submits to him, he is now removing life from her through her submission unto either her own slavery to him, or her death, of which he has total control.
-In that the Count's sex act involved blood, and the fact the supposedly this is the pretty young woman's first encounter with him, the implication of the act even involves his taking of her virginity as 'back in the day' a 'bloody sheet' was the sign that the bride was a virgin.
+In that the Count's sex act involved blood, and the fact that, supposedly, this is the pretty young woman's first encounter with him, the implication of the act even involves his taking of her virginity as 'back in the day' a 'bloody sheet' was the sign that the bride was a virgin.

 Second is the use of the precious substance of Life itself, that which was seen as a holy, or at least something that was to be left alone by commoners, from the realm of physicians also known as 'leeches', or undertakers... the taking of Human Blood for one's own delight.
 And in most of these stories, the Vampire loved his work.